Planetary Boundaries We Need to Respect

 While the current global environmental outlook of multiple planetary boundaries being crossed paints a concerning and, honestly, depressing picture, there are evidence-based reasons for hope if humanity collectively mobilizes our innovation, ethics, and cooperation at this crucial moment in history.
 Although daunting, human ingenuity and technology can absolutely make it possible to proactively transform our economies, industries, infrastructure, lifestyles, and sociocultural values to be ecologically regenerative, socially just, and environmentally sustainable.

-Education to spread awareness, appropriate incentives and regulations, and a collective will to act are key to going forward.
+Education to spread awareness, appropriate incentives and regulations, and a collective will to act are vital to going forward.
 We must reevaluate our relationship with nature, moving from exploitation to seeing ourselves as one part of the natural world.

 This offers hope.
 However, future success will depend on a joined political will guided by compassion, wisdom, and scientific knowledge.
 Without governments led by leaders who have the will to act for humanity instead of individual desires, the picture of our future is tragic.
 Please act in ways that recognize the issues at hand for us and our children and take actions that will put such leaders in place.

-With these grave existential risks come huge opportunities for changes that must occur to safeguard our planet.
+With these grave existential risks come tremendous opportunities for changes that must occur to safeguard our planet.
 The future is not fixed in place.
 We can create a beautiful world of sustainability, justice, and prosperity for all.
 Or, we can do nothing and face a world where human existence is impossible.
 Time is short to commit, and please do!

 MORE ENVIRONMENTAL DISRUPTORS